Sukhi Lal Mirch And Lahsun Ki Rajasthani Chutney

 - Cook it another 2-3 minutes.
 Switch off the gas.
 Let it cool.
 And keep it in airtight container.

-Instead of dry red chilli can use red chilli powder
+- Instead of dry red chili can use red chili powder

 Leave a Reply